 Snowflake is a unique and powerful platform that allows users to create custom solutions to meet their data warehousing needs.
-It makes sense to pair Snowflake with another flexible cloud platform to ensure data security — the Nightfall API platform.
-With our fully customizable and scalable API platform, you can configure the detectors you need to detect and classify business-critical data in Snowflake.
+It makes sense to pair Snowflake with another flexible cloud platform to ensure data security — the Nightfall developer platform.
+With our fully customizable and scalable developer platform, you can configure the detectors you need to detect and classify business-critical data in Snowflake.
 Best of all, Nightfall DLP allows you to take actions on potential security issues before they become threats.

-When you use Snowflake to bring all your essential data together, use the Nightfall API platform to ensure that data can be discovered, classified and protected everywhere within Snowflake and any SaaS apps it is connected to.
-Our API platform is built for developers, by developers, and integrates seamlessly into Snowflake with just a few lines of code.
+When you use Snowflake to bring all your essential data together, use the Nightfall developer platform to ensure that data can be discovered, classified and protected everywhere within Snowflake and any SaaS apps it is connected to.
+Our developer platform is built for developers, by developers, and integrates seamlessly into Snowflake with just a few lines of code.
 Our modern REST API makes DLP easy to deploy, with automated scanning, native remediation options, and deep-learning based detectors that go well beyond regexes, rules, and search strings.